$q$-state Potts ice: Monte Carlo Results for classical models

 The entropic interaction between rooton-antirooton pairs is probed by sampling their separations whilst they undergo dynamics generalized from the `standard model' dynamics of spinons in spin ice \cite{Ryzhkin2005,Jaubert-dynamics,doi:10.1126/science.add1644}.
 Under such dynamics, updates to the color configurations are allowed if they would incur no change in energy.
 For $z=1$ models, this almost confines the rooton and antirooton to a single worm of alternating colors, however these dynamics allow for neighboring pairs to change their flavor by changing the color on the bond between the defects, thus allowing the excitations to change worms at a collision.

 If the two particles have an effective entropic interaction $U(r)$, then the distribution of their separations will go as $P(r) \propto N_r\exp(-\beta U(r))$. $N_r$ here is the discrete `measure' enumerating the total number of ways a separation of $r$ can be achieved holding one rooton fixed.
-Thus in two and three dimensions, we expect for a coulomb effective interaction:
+Thus in two and three dimensions, we expect for a Coulomb effective interaction:

-Separation data for rooton-antirooton pairs under generalized standard model dynamics is presented in Fig. \ref{fig:Coulomb_interaction} for the $N_c=4$ models on the square and pyrochlore lattice, and for the $N_c=6$ cubic lattice.
+Separation data for rooton-antirooton pairs under generalized standard model dynamics is presented in Fig. \ref{fig:Coulomb_interaction} for the $q=4$ models on the square and pyrochlore lattice, and for the $q=6$ cubic lattice.
 We find that the separation data are consistent with the expected power law in two dimensions and a $1/r$ potential in three dimensions.
-Critically again, the $N_c=6$ model behaves identically to the $N_c=4$ model in three dimensions, supporting our claim that emergent coulomb fields are a generic feature of all $N_c$-state Potts ices.
+Critically again, the $q=6$ model behaves identically to the $q=4$ model in three dimensions, supporting our claim that emergent Coulomb fields are a generic feature of all $q$-state Potts ices.

-\section{Quantum $N_c$-color Potts Ices}
+\section{Quantum $q$-color Potts Ices}

-The $N_c$-state classical Potts ices have been shown to be effectively described by emergent coulomb physics, with fields $E^i_{c_r,c_s}$ taken from the generators of the Cartan sub-algebra of $\mathfrak{su}(N_c)$.
-We now move to extend the models we consider to include quantum fluctuations, and explore in some detail the constraints the Cartan structure of the emergent gauge fields impose on the phenomenology of the theory.
+The $q$-state classical Potts ices have been shown to be effectively described by emergent Coulomb physics, with fields $E^i_{c_r,c_s}$ taken from the generators of the Cartan sub-algebra of $\mathfrak{su}(q)$.
+We now extend these models by introducing quantum fluctuations, and explore in some detail the constraints the Cartan structure of the emergent gauge fields imposes on the phenomenology of the theory.

-In analogy with typical Hamiltonians for quantum spin ice, we append fluctuations of the form $R^{\alpha}_rR^{-\alpha}_s$ to Eq. (\ref{eq:Classical_Hamiltonian}):
+In analogy with typical Hamiltonians for quantum spin ice, which are constructed from nearest neighbor quadratic spin operators such as $S^+_iS^-_j$, we append similar nearest neighbor fluctuations of the form $R^{\alpha}_rR^{-\alpha}_s$ to Eq. (\ref{eq:Classical_Hamiltonian}):

-We note here that the form of the Hamiltonian chosen possess a global spin symmetry which is related to the conservation of charge per sublattice.
-The global symmetry group concretely is:
+We note here that the form of the Hamiltonian chosen possesses a global symmetry which is related to the conservation of charge per sublattice.
+The elements of the global symmetry group are concretely parameterized as:

-This symmetry group is compact $\text{U}(1)^{\otimes(N_c-1)}\bigr|_{\mathbb{Z}_2\times S_{N_c}}$; the manifold upon which the $\text{U}(1)$ factors are compactified has the $\mathbb{Z}_{2}\times S_{N_c}$ point group symmetry of the root lattice of $\mathfrak{su}(N_c)$.
+This symmetry group is compact $\text{U}(1)^{\otimes(q-1)}\bigr|_{\mathbb{Z}_2\times S_{q}}$; the manifold upon which the $\text{U}(1)$ factors are compactified has the $\mathbb{Z}_{2}\times S_{q}$ point group symmetry of the root lattice of $\mathfrak{su}(q)$.

 In the limit $J_{\pm} \ll J_{Q}$, the quantum fluctuations can be applied perturbatively to the classical degenerate state space, wherein the lowest order terms are ring exchange operators around primitive plaquettes.
 With the introduction of a chemical potential term, the resulting effective Hamiltonian can be deformed into a Rokhsar Kivelson form \cite{PhysRevLett.61.2376}, giving: \begin{footnotesize}